 If you have additional questions, or need clarification, please feel free to contact the Dean’s Office by phone at (856) 225-6097 or by email at firstname.lastname@example.org.

 - Chair notifies Dean’s Office regarding candidates who wish to be considered for promotion.

 - Candidate updates Faculty Survey and general initial promotional paperwork and gathers supplemental materials to be included in the promotion packet.

 - Dean’s Office notifies the chair regarding eligible departmental reviewers for the upcoming year.

-- If applicable, department ad hoc committee members are appointed by the Dean/Associate Dean.
+- If applicable, department ad hoc committee members are appointed by the Dean/Senior Associate Dean.

 - Dean’s Office notifies the candidate who will be on their departmental review committee.